DISCOUNT on the July 13 departure

 Disembarkation

-Today marks the end of our boat trip in Sardinia... but most likely it will not be goodbye!
-Sardinia has the rare ability to capture the hearts of those who visit it, allowing them to discover its variety of landscapes and traditions.
-Discovering Sardinia by boat gives an excellent first impression of this magnificent island, but if that's not enough for you, you can certainly discover Sardinia on foot, again with a fantastic Jonas trip!
+Today marks the end of our boat trip in Sardinia... but it most likely won’t be a goodbye!
+Sardinia has the rare ability to capture the hearts of those who visit it, inviting them to discover its diverse landscapes and traditions.
+Exploring Sardinia by boat gives you a wonderful first impression of this magnificent island, but if that’s not enough for you, you can certainly discover Sardinia on foot—always with a fantastic Jonas trip!
 See you next time!

 Do you need more information?